 An outline is a structured guide that organizes your ideas before you begin the rough draft of your research paper.
 It serves as the backbone for your writing.
 In addition to organizing your ideas, an outline helps prevent the need to skip around and change/add/omit information as you write your first draft.

-Students who need additional help with their outline should view templates or samples, such as those offered on sites who write paper for me.
 You will find useful information, as well as expert writing help if you need it.

 Main Elements of a Great Research Paper Outline

 You can easily remember the major features of an outline by considering the structure of a typical essay.
 In the beginning, you provide information on your thesis and what the paper will be about.
 Then, the main paragraphs each offer a point that helps prove your thesis.